 Frank Lloyd Wright’s Chicago

 Few architects have had as strong an impact on Chicago as Frank Lloyd Wright.
 Today focuses on his life and work.
 Begin with a visit to his home and studio where the “Prairie style” was developed.
 As you explore his first home, learn from an expert about his personal and professional progress during these years.
-Stroll through the Oak Park neighborhood to see historic homes he designed including the Arthur B. Huertley House, the Laura Gale House and the Frank Thomas House.
+Stroll through the Oak Park neighborhood to see historic homes he designed including the Arthur B. Huertley House, the Laura Gale House, and the Frank Thomas House.
 Continue to the recently-restored Unity Temple for a guided tour of the interior.
 The Unity Temple is the only example of a public building in the Prairie style that still stands today and Wright considered it one of his primary contributions to modern architecture.
 This evening, take a twilight tour of Wright’s 1910 Robie House followed by a reception.
 (L,R)

 The day begins with a walking tour with an architectural expert from the Chicago Architecture Foundation.
 Walk through Millennium Park, Chicago’s critically acclaimed urban center for music, art and architecture.
 Learn the ways in which architects and designers came together to transform an uninspired lot into one of the most vibrant public spaces in the city.
 Next, tour the Modern Wing of the Art Institute of Chicago, designed by Renzo Piano.
-The Modern Wing has been viewed by many critics as the perfect counterpoint to the original 1983 Beaux Arts building.
+The Modern Wing was viewed by many critics as the perfect counterpoint to the original 1983 Beaux Arts building.
 Continue to Hyde Park this afternoon to see the elegant Gothic campus of the University of Chicago.
 Recent additions to the campus include Helmut Jahn’s futuristic Mansueto Library and the Logan Visual Arts Center by Tod Williams and Billie Tsien.
-LA Times Expert Christopher Hawthorne will discuss the complicated story of the new Barack Obama Presidential Center currently under construction, located in Jackson Park and set to be completed in 2021.
+Expert Lee Bey will discuss the complicated story of new Barack Obama Presidential Center currently under construction, located in Jackson Park and set to be completed in 2021.
 Enjoy a festive farewell dinner tonight at a local restaurant to toast the end of your trip.
 (D)

 Travelers depart for the airport, or can extend their stay in Chicago.